theiceeman/termii-js/README.md

 ```
 <br><br>
 ## :hammer: Contributions
 You are welcome to contribute, or suggest changes to this sdk.
-Just send an Email to this address _okorieebube1@gmail.com_ , for immediate response.
+Just send a mail to this address _okorieebube1@gmail.com_ , for immediate response.
 <br>
 ```bash
 # fork and clone the forked project